MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Get-MgBetaUserOnlineMeetingRecordingContent.md

 For a recording, this API returns the metadata of the single recording associated with the online meeting.
 For the content of a recording, this API returns the stream of bytes associated with the recording.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserOnlineMeetingRecordingContent](/powershell/module/Microsoft.Graph.CloudCommunications/Get-MgUserOnlineMeetingRecordingContent?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)